 The Tesla Model Y Performance is not exactly a track car.
-Sure, it has plenty of power, but it's still a crossover SUV and continues to lack the "track mode" found on its sedan-shaped sibling, the Model 3 Performance.
+Sure, it has plenty of power, but it's still a crossover SUV and continues to lack the "" found on its sedan-shaped sibling, the Model 3 Performance.

 With Kyle Conner behind the wheel and the car put into Sport with slip-start engaged, the Model Y begins its damp, hottish lap of the North Carolina Center for Automotive Research (NCCAR) track with the battery at a 78% state of charge.
 As the pedal meets the floor, the front wheels slip, but it still rockets away from the starting line.